 What a surreal experience that was!

-Subsequent Jim Corbett Tiger Roar Stories That Were Great Experiences
+Exceptional Jim Corbett Tiger Roar Stories & Experiences

 All of us could hear her roar from a distance, too.
 It was such an amazing experience that it’s difficult to put into words.
 Hearing a tiger roar feels so intimidating yet beautiful at the same time.
 I do not have words to express that feeling.